-Plenty to be pissed about.
+Plenty of reasons to be in a rage.
 But never mind.
-If I just picked 2008 as a base, it was the bailout and Obama’s failure to stand up for the rule of law by never prosecuting or even stepping on the toes of the financial elites.
+If I just picked 2008 as a base, it was the bailout and Obama’s (or should I say Eric Holder’s) failure to stand up for the rule of law by never prosecuting or even stepping on the toes of the financial elites.
 Not one.
 That was when “too big to fail,” was unveiled.
 An amazing piece of PR.
 Now we’re pondering whether humanity is too big to fail.
 Spoiler alert: nope.

 Over the past 10 years, this rage alternately morphed into despair, denial, resignation and dropout about the climate issue as we’ve witnessed one failure after another, one milquetoast policy after another and terminal prevarication.
 I even had some words for Obama (2012) about his pursuit of America’s endless foreign wars:

 your words fall

 now empty echoing in our foundations